 If you believe that a judge has acted unfairly you may contact the District of Columbia Commission on Judicial Disabilities and Tenure, 515 5th Street, NW, Room 246, Washington, DC 20001, or visit their website to file a complaint.

-If you believe that an attorney has acted unfairly, you may contact the Office of Bar Counsel, Office of Disciplinary Counsel, Board of Professional Responsibility, 515 5th Street, NW, Building A, Suite 117, Washington, DC 20001, or call 202-638-1501, or visit this website to file a complaint.
+If you believe that an attorney has acted unfairly, you may contact the Office of Bar Counsel, Office of Disciplinary Counsel, Board of Professional Responsibility, 515 5th Street, NW, Building A, Suite 117, Washington, DC 20001.
+You can also call 202-638-1501 or visit this website to file a complaint.

 You can't get your bond refund until your case is closed, a judge orders a refund, or the bond amount is reduced.